 Changes to the regulatory framework for mortgage brokerage

 The AMF is continuing its work to incorporate the mortgage brokerage sector into its regulations.
-The details of this regulatory project will be communicated when public consultations are held in the fall of 2019.

 For information about licensing, examinations and professional development programs, see the Mortgage brokerage supervision page, which includes an FAQ.